 Technician Support Awards

 OPSD offers two awards that provide salary support for either a laboratory technician or research assistant.
-The OPSD Technician Support award is open to residents, fellows, and junior faculty who are conducting research and are interested in applying.
-The R38 Technician Support Award is only available to researchers who are on or have been on the R38 resident path.
+The R38/R25 Technician Support Award is only available to researchers who are on or have been on the R38/R25 resident path or equivalent.
+The OPSD Technician Support Award is open to Duke junior faculty who are conducting basic or translational research.

-The Duke Office of Physician-Scientist Development (OPSD) is pleased to announce a request for applications for funding to support a laboratory technician or research assistant.
+The Duke Office of Physician-Scientist Development (OPSD) is pleased to announce a request for applications for funding to support a laboratory technician or research assistant for Junior Faculty and Research in Residency Applicants holding an NIH R38/R25 or equivalent.

 I. Purpose

-Early career physician-scientists may face challenges with research productivity as they navigate both clinical and research training and responsibilities.
+Early-career physician-scientists may face challenges with research productivity as they navigate both clinical and research training responsibilities.
 This challenge may be ameliorated with the support of a laboratory technician or research assistant who can continue research activities while the physician-scientist is engaged in clinical activities.
-The intent of this RFA is to promote early career research productivity and continuity by providing funding to cover a portion of effort of a laboratory technician or research assistant to be dedicated to the applicant’s research project.
+The OPSD Research Technician Program is supported by the Nanaline H. Duke Fund.

 Proposals should include:

-• A Memorandum of Understanding (using MOU form below) signed by the applicant, Mentor/PI (who will cover the remainder of the technician’s effort), and a Department Business Manager or CAO.
-Financial resources that will be used to cover the technician’s effort must be indicated
+- A Memorandum of Understanding (using MOU form attached) signed by the applicant, Mentor/PI (who will cover the remainder of the technician’s effort), and a Department Business Manager or CAO.
+Financial resources that will be used to cover the technician’s effort must be indicated.

-• If the applicant intends to use $5,000 for research supplies, include a budget using the template provided at the link below
+- If the applicant intends to use $5,000 for research supplies, include a budget using the template provided below

 The MOU form can be accessed HERE.